prabhakarlab/Banksy/README.md

 <!-- badges: end -->

-Banksy is an R packaged that incorporates spatial information to cluster cells in a feature space (e.g. gene expression).
+Banksy is an R package that incorporates spatial information to cluster cells in a feature space (e.g. gene expression).
 Spatial information is incorporated by averaging the features of the k nearest neighbours to generate new ‘neighbour’ features for a given cell.
 This is concatenated